Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Basic Approach

-The Daicel Group aims to be “a company where employees can feel fulfilled through their work,” and implements human resource practices based on Daicel Group’s Human Resource Policy and Human Resource Guideline.
+The Daicel Group aims to be “a company where employees can feel fulfilled through their work,” and implements human resource practices based on Daicel Group’s Human Resource Policy, Diversity, Equity and Inclusion (DE&I) Declaration, and Human Resource Guidelines.
 We believe that the happiness of each employee and his/her family is the prerequisite for the overall happiness of society.

 We make efforts to enable employees to achieve personal fulfillment by adhering to “human-centered business management” that values each and every employee, so that all Group employees will contribute to the realization of a sustainable society.